listlessbird/poland-ai-ts-workshop/exercises/02-naive-agents/02.4-mcp-via-stdio/problem/readme.md

 ## Steps To Complete

-- Get a GitHub personal access token and add it to your `.env` file
+- Get a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and add it to your `.env` file

-- Install Docker Desktop if you don't have it already
+- Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) if you don't have it already

 - Create an MCP client using the `createMCPClient` function and the `StdioMCPTransport` class to connect to the GitHub MCP server.
-As a reminder, here's how to set up the transport:
+As a reminder, here's how to set up the transport.
+Check [these docs](https://ai-sdk.dev/docs/reference/ai-sdk-core/create-mcp-client) for more information.

 ```ts
 const myTransport = new StdioMCPTransport({